-- Experimentation – I laid out a plan to determine this number in – How Many Calories Should I Eat?
+- Experiment – I laid out a plan to determine this number in – How Many Calories Should I Eat?
 You might want to give it a read.

 The problem is most people want the weight gone, and they want it gone now.
 Weight loss is a patience game.
 It takes time and consistency to make it work.

 So if your progress has stalled, but you think you’re eating the right foods and exercising intensely, more than likely your problem is that you’re not eating enough calories to lose weight.
-Eat as much as you can, get in as many nutrients as possible, and your weight loss will start moving forward again.
+Try raising your calories some, get in as many nutrients as possible, and your weight loss will start moving forward again.

 So many people go about trying to lose weight in the wrong way.